Hypnotherapy brainwave entrainment allows you to create trance at the push of a button. What an intriguing thought right!?

 Trance is in essence primarily a switch from an external focus to an internal one.

-Due to the nature of how flickering light effects the cells in our eye’s.., often patterns, shapes, colours and spirals can appear spontaneously adding a sense of wonder and an altered state experience even for those who are reluctant to relax enough during typical hypnotic inductions.
-This is usually more subtle than a light session designed to give this psychedelic effect but enough to create a unique experience.
+Due to the nature of how stroboscopic flickering light effects the cells in our eye’s.., patterns, shapes, colours and spirals can appear spontaneously.
+And this adds a sense of wonder and altered states even in those who are reluctant to relax enough during typical hypnotic inductions.
+This can be subtle and gentle., or it can be all encompassing in a way that creats a full emersive experience.
+The experience is very unique.
 And unique is what classifies a trance state from a normal state.

-The experience of light itself can of course be used both as analysis afterwards for processing of unconscious messages.., and as a utilisation strategy with comments like “As you move into the light your body relaxes and your mind lets go”.
+The experience of light itself can be used both as analysis afterwards for processing of unconscious messages.., and as a utilisation strategy.
+Hypnotic utilisation is the practice of using expected or unexpected sounds, sensations or any interuption as part of the hypnotic process.
+And this can be done spontaneously or by design.
+For example with comments like “As you move into the light your body relaxes and your mind lets go”.

 Using targeted suggestions like this linked with the experience of light and sound, you can suggest deepening of trance and success in the goals of the session.

 Light can be very symbolic of spiritual idea’s and practices and even associated with God like beliefs.
-If you frame the light session as an opportunity for ‘something to happen unexpectedly’ it can even act as a convincer of the hypnotherapy session to follow.
+And you can frame the light session as an opportunity for ‘something to happen unexpectedly’.
+In this way hypnotherapy brainwave entrainment can act as a convincer of the hypnotherapy sessions goal.

 Not only do you have a way to repeat the results you get in one session by using the same protocol, but you take advantage of conditioning (called anchoring in NLP).
 This is where a unique event or trigger (like in this example light and sound), gets associated with a particular state (in this case relaxation and trance).
-The two get linked in a positive sense in the same way that hearing a song can make you feel nostalgic about the past or seeing a puppy can make you feel like playing with it.
+The two get linked in a positive sense in the same way that hearing a song can make you feel nostalgic about the past.
+Or like how seeing a puppy can make you smile and feel like playing with it.

-Any unique event or stimulation/trigger experienced at the same time as a unique feeling can be linked together so that the re-experiencing of the event or trigger will automatically bring with it the same feeling.
+Any unique event or stimulation/trigger experienced at the same time as a unique feeling can be linked together.
+And re-experiencing the event or trigger will automatically bring with it the same feeling.

 Sometimes this happens by accident like in the formation of a phobia.
 Sometimes it is done on purpose like with advertisers that attempt to link pleasure to the product they want you to purchase.